1936 Constitution of the Soviet Union: Criticism

-Some historical figures have seen the constitution as a propaganda document.
+Many historians and contemporary observers have been dismissive of the 1936 constitution as a propaganda document.
 Leonard Schapiro, for example, wrote in 1971: "The decision to alter the electoral system from indirect to direct election, from a limited to a universal franchise, and from open to secret voting, was a measure of the confidence of the party in its ability to ensure the return of candidates of its own choice without the restrictions formerly considered necessary"; and that "a careful scrutiny of the draft of the new constitution showed that it left the party's supreme position unimpaired, and was therefore worthless as a guarantee of individual rights".

-Isaac Deutscher called it "a veil of liberal phrases and premises over the guillotine in the background".
-Hannah Arendt observed that it was hailed as the ending of the Soviet Union's "revolutionary period", but was immediately followed by the country's most intense purges in its history, the Great Purge in which many of the constitution's organizers and draftees — such as Yakov Yakovlev, Aleksei Stetskii, Boris Markovich Tal', Vlas Chubar, Karl Radek, Nikolai Bukharin, and Ivan Akulov — were imprisoned or executed as counterrevolutionaries shortly after their work was complete.
+Isaac Deutscher called it "a veil of liberal phrases and premises over the guillotine in the background," while Hannah Arendt observed that it was hailed as the ending of the Soviet Union's "revolutionary period", but was immediately followed by the country's most intense purges in its history, the Great Purge in which many of the constitution's organizers and draftees — such as Yakov Yakovlev, Aleksei Stetskii, Boris Markovich Tal', Vlas Chubar, Karl Radek, Nikolai Bukharin, and Ivan Akulov — were imprisoned or executed as counterrevolutionaries shortly after their work was complete.

+By way of contrast, historian and conservative commentator on Soviet affairs William Henry Chamberlin, while allowing that much of the 1936 constitution remained dead letter, asserted there was one subtle yet important change connected with the document — the abolition of disfranchisement on the basis of class.
+Chamberlin explained:

+"All Soviet citizens, criminals and lunatics excepted, now enjoy the right to vote.
+This change is important not for political, but for social and moral reasons....
+[D]isfranchisement carried with it very serious practical disabilities.
+The Soviet citizen who could not vote could not go to the university, was excluded from social insurance benefits, found it difficult, sometimes impossible, to obtain state employment in a country where the government is the dispenser of almost all jobs....
+The elimination of these social disabilities was a long step towards ending of the class war spirt in Russia, towards the cementing of a sense of genuine national unity under the new regime."